F5Networks/f5-openstack-heat/docs/templates/supported/ref_common_f5-ve-standalone-3nic.rst

 - :ref:`SSH key(s) <add-ssh-key-horizon>` configured in OpenStack; to be used for authentication to the BIG-IP® VE instances launched by this template.

-- :ref:`BIG-IP® VE image <F5 VE Image Patch Upload>` uploaded to Glance.
+- :ref:`BIG-IP® VE image <F5® BIG-IP® VE: Image Patch & Upload>` uploaded to Glance.

 - Three (3) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` -- 'mgmt', 'control', and 'data' -- to be used for system management, high availability (if desired), and data traffic, respectively.